 Everything You Need to Know to Keep Yourself SafeBuy Now

-Stalking is a very real problem for at least 3.4 million Americans every year.
-Until recently, the news spotlighted celebrity cases.
+Stalking is a very real problem for 7.5 million Americans every year.
+At first the news spotlighted only celebrity cases.
 But the majority of stalking victims are not public figures.
 They’re ordinary people like you and me.

 Most statutes define stalking as the willful, malicious and repeated following and harassing of another person.
 In addition to a pattern of conduct, many state laws mandate that an imminent, credible threat of violence be made against the victim for the activity to be considered stalking.

 While many stalkers don’t attack, the threat of violence is usually inferred.
 A threat doesn’t require words.
 A hand that’s pointed at you in the shape of a gun conveys a message that’s loud and clear, especially if it follows ominous correspondence or telephone calls.
 A bouquet of black roses delivered to your door, a dead animal received in the mail, or a photograph with your image crossed out can also communicate the same sentiment.